arielsalminen/vue-design-system/README.md

 - [ ] “How to work with the system” section for the readme
 - [ ] Simplify current naming model
 - [ ] Automate the creation of the style guide/playground view.
-- [ ] Should maybe switch to using YAML for Design Tokens
+- [ ] Should we switch to YAML for Design Tokens?
-- [ ] More coming…
+- [ ] Automatic creation of Documentation

 ## Questions?